xtrycatchx/not.expert/src/pages/today-marked-my-8-years-as-a-software-engineer-at-thales.md

 ---
 title: Today marked my 8 years as a Software Engineer at Thales
 date: '2020-08-27'
-spoiler: Time flies when you have fun.
+spoiler: Time flies when you are having fun.
 It's still very fresh to me when my former boss interviewed me and it was one of the longest interviews I had.
 He gave me a huge opportunity, gave me a chance to flex my skills in the company and up to now I'm very much thankful to him.
 And up to now, he is one of the best leaders that I looked up to.
 ---

 Today marks my 8th anniversary as a Software Engineer at Thales!
-Time flies when you have fun.
+Time flies when you are having fun.
 It's still very fresh to me when my former boss interviewed me and it was one of the longest interviews I had.
 He gave me a huge opportunity, gave me a chance to flex my skills in the company and up to now I'm very much thankful to him.
 And up to now, he is one of the best leaders that I looked up to.
 He was the very first person in the company the placed his trust in me.

 I consider myself lucky that I am in a team that does mostly proof-of-concepts and/or pilot projects for internal and external customers.
 It is exciting in a way, that for specific projects you'll have a chance to work on the client-side (web and mobile and even low-level part of the mobile) or the server-side or both.
 It hones your full-stack skills ( or "full-curve" if there's such a terminology hahaha?).
 And this stretches to the ops part as well.